nathancox/silverstripe-sliderfield/README.md

 Installation Instructions
 -------------------------

-1. Place this directory in the root of your SilverStripe installation
+1. Place the files in a directory called sliderfield in the root of your SilverStripe installation
 2. Visit yoursite.com/dev/build to rebuild the database

 Usage Overview